 These companion piece, Iranian dramas tell the stories of two of Islamic histories’ greatest thinkers, Jaber Ibn Hayan and Abu Ali Sina.
 Although born 200 years apart they each left a huge legacy of knowledge in numerous fields.
 Scientist and alchemist, Jaber ibn Hayan is particularly associated with his foundational work in modern chemistry but his body of writing ranges from cosmology, pharmacology and zoology to metaphysics, logic, and grammar.
 Ibn Sina was a Persian physician and philosopher.
 Most famously he is seen as the father of early medicine but he also wrote extensively about astronomy, geography, geology, Islamic theology, logic mathematics and poetry.

 Last but not least, Palace Spies is a Turkish drama series about the conflict between the Persian and Ottoman Empires in the 18th Century.
 Ottoman Sultan, Ahmed III, navigates a web of conspiracies and plots by politicians, traitors and spies.
-For more about this particular drama have a look at our earlier review of this series but for a taster you can watch the first episode for free.
+For a taster of this series you can watch the first episode for free.
 Fans of Turkish drama Ertugrul may be intrigued to know that Palace Spies had been broadcast in Turkey a year before Ertugrul hit the screens but it then seemed to vanish so watch it here while you can!